pdudenas/mcmorph/README.md

-# STEMtranslator
+# MCMorph
-Set of tools to translate STEM data into Cy-RSoXS compatible format.
-The growth classes provide functionality to generate syntheic morphologies
+Collection of Monte Carlo-based algorithms for procedural morphology generation.
+Also includes some legacy functionality to reduce 4DSTEM and HRTEM data.

 Current functionality
 1. Translate semi-reduced 4DSTEM & HRTREM data (I vs. q and chi)